How to Restore Your Gun Rights in Washington State

 Do I Need to Clear My Criminal Record Before Filing for Restoration?

 There is no need to clear your criminal record before filing for restoration.
 However, it’s important to disclose the nature of your criminal record to your attorney.
-When they have all the facts, your attorney will be able to determine if your history will have any impact on your ability to restore your civil rights.
+When they have all the facts, your attorney will be able to determine if your history will have any impact on your ability to restore gun rights.
 If it will, then you can follow these steps to get your record expunged, vacated, or sealed.